python/cpython/Doc/library/base64.rst

    digit 0 is always mapped to the letter O).
 For security purposes the default is ``None``, so that 0 and 1 are not allowed in the input.

-   The decoded string is returned.
+   The decoded byte string is returned.
 A :exc:`TypeError` is raised if *s* were incorrectly padded or if there are non-alphabet characters present in the string.

 .. function:: b16encode(s)

-   Encode a string using Base16.
+   Encode a byte string using Base16.

    *s* is the string to encode.
-The encoded string is returned.
+The encoded byte string is returned.

 .. function:: b16decode(s, casefold=False)

-   Decode a Base16 encoded string.
+   Decode a Base16 encoded byte string.

    *s* is the string to decode.
 Optional *casefold* is a flag specifying whether a lowercase alphabet is acceptable as input.
 For security purposes, the default is ``False``.

-   The decoded string is returned.
+   The decoded byte string is returned.
 A :exc:`TypeError` is raised if *s* were incorrectly padded or if there are non-alphabet characters present in the string.